Coldean: History

 Development of the estate continued throughout the 1950s, 1960s and 1970s.
 A junior school was built on Selham Drive; a second church opened c.
 1954 on Park Road to serve local adherents of the Church of Jesus Christ of Latter-day Saints; and in 1975 a branch library opened on Beatty Avenue.
 The Latter-day Saint church was only used until 1993, when a much larger meetinghouse was registered on a new site on Lewes Road; the building on Park Road was converted into a house, which was proposed for demolition in 2020.
-A children's playground opened in April 1989; it was named after George Humphrey, a long-serving local councillor who represented the Stanmer ward.
-A year later, work began on the Brighton and Hove Bypass, which diverted the A27 trunk road away from the urban area.
+A children's playground opened in April 1989; it was named after George Humphrey, a long-serving local councillor who represented the Stanmer ward. in 1994, work began on the Brighton and Hove Bypass, which diverted the A27 trunk road away from the urban area.
 The easternmost section, from the Old Boat Corner interchange at Ditchling Road to the junction with Lewes Road, was close to the northern edge of Coldean; Coldean Lane was crossed on a bridge, and the Downsview Special School was demolished in 1990 as the route was prepared.
 The school moved to Woodingdean; a second site has since been established in Hollingdean.

 In the late 20th century, an area of woodland east of Coldean Lane was developed to form Varley Halls, an area of student housing for the University of Brighton.
 The facilities were expanded in 2012, by which point the 500-room development was the university's largest halls of residence, and 2016–17, providing more accommodation and a new social and community building called "Student Hub".
 In the main part of the Coldean estate, a new library, twice the size of its mid-1970s predecessor, opened in June 2008.
 It occupies the ground floor of a three-storey block of housing association flats for elderly people.
 The new development cost £700,000.
 The Hiker's Rest pub later closed but was sold and refurbished; it reopened in 2018 as Ruby Brighton, a pub, sports bar, restaurant and 10-bedroom hotel.